m2amedia/scte35dump/README.md

 ## The `net` subcommand

-Dump from an RTP multicast stream
+Dump from an RTP multicast stream (add the `--udp` option to use plain UDP without RTP encapsulation).

 ```
 $ scte35dump net -m 234.10.10.1 -p 5001 --ifaddr 192.168.0.11